‘General Hospital’ Spoilers For Week Of Nov 13: Operation Drew Begins, Search For Oscar’s Father Continues

-General Hospital spoilers tease the week of November 13 will focus on Operation Drew.
+General Hospital spoilers tease that the week of November 13 will focus on Operation Drew.
 Jason (Billy Miller) will have a new set of instructions for Curtis.
 Meanwhile, Sonny (Maurice Benard) and Patient 6 (Steve Burton) will ask for Robin Scorpio’s help to resolve the mystery.
 Valentin (James Patrick Stuart) will face another tough week while Nelle (Chloe Lanier) overhears an interesting conversation.
 Carly will question Oscar about the mysterious project he was working on with Josslyn.

 Identity War Continues

 General Hospital spoilers tease the DNA test results will make Patient 6’s mission to take back his identity as Jason Morgan more difficult.
 Jason will feel desperate.
 He wants to find immediate proof that Patient Six is Drew.
 Sam (Kelly Monaco) will feel conflicted.
 She loves the current version of Jason, but she might still have feelings for Stone Cold Jason.
-Franco (Roger Howarth) will talk about Drew, but he will leave not reveal everything.
+Franco (Roger Howarth) will talk about Drew, but he will leave and not reveal everything.
 Given the circumstances, Jason and Patient 6 will look for other ways to prove their claim.

 Next week, General Hospital spoilers tease Jason will feel thankful for having a competent man like Curtis.
 Jason wants to believe Sam will take his side too, but he can’t help but feel threatened because of Patient 6.
 Meanwhile, Patient 6 and Sonny will pursue the lead from Dr. Klein.
 Andre’s involvement might come to light, but there’s a good chance Robin will help them out.
 General Hospital spoilers tease, Sonny and Patient 6 will ask her about the current Jason.
 She could provide significant clues which can be used to prove that the man is Drew not Jason.